 In 1998/1999, Dunsmore was artist in residence at The Maze/Long Kesh prison, in Northern Ireland.
 In 2012, she was commissioned as artist in residence working with Galway County and City older LGBTQ+ Community, which led to the major art project BECOMING CHRISTINE.

-The exhibition MEMENTO – AGREEMENT is currently showing at the Ulster University Gallery and is a series of 14 prints based on Amanda Dunsmore’s recollections of making the silent filmed portraits which comprise the artwork AGREEMENT (2004-2023).
-Ulster University Gallery, Belfast, until May 22nd, 2023.
+The exhibition MEMENTO – AGREEMENT showed at the Ulster University Gallery and is a series of 14 prints based on Amanda Dunsmore’s recollections of making the silent filmed portraits which comprise the artwork AGREEMENT (2004-2023).

 A monumental, special 3-screen presentation of AGREEMENT was shown in April this year, in Belfast.
 Over the summer this special configuration, unique to GFA25, will travel across Northern Ireland.
 The 3-screen configuration creates a physical and conceptual ‘space’ for civic refection and acts as a ‘pivot’ to working with six communities on the heritage of the Belfast 'Good Friday' Agreement during this 25th anniversary year.
 This special 3-screen exhibition forms part of a nationwide project in partnership with the National Lottery Heritage Fund, working with six communities on the heritage of the Belfast 'Good Friday' Agreement during it's 25th anniversary year.